MuslimSoftware/Jonas/backend/README.md

-# UnisKit Backend (FastAPI)
+# Jonas Backend (FastAPI)

-This directory contains the Python backend API for UnisKit, built using FastAPI.
+This directory contains the Python backend API for Jonas, built using FastAPI.

 ## Prerequisites